 First, I made sure I had a list and that it was short.
 Next, to be sure Barclay was rested, we left after his nap.
 I also skipped his afternoon snack.
-Our local supermarket offers a cookie to the kids so I wanted him to be hungry for it.
+Our local supermarket offers a cookie to the kids, so I wanted him to be hungry for it.
 I got him SUPER excited about this cookie.
 We talked about it a lot.
 Buy-in for kids is SO important.
-Barclay willingly got into the car seat knowing a cookie was the reward.
+Barclay willingly got into the car seat, knowing a cookie was the reward.

 GOAL 1: Remaining in the cart.
 We successfully accomplished this by FIRST going straight to get that cookie!
 A child busy eating is too busy to try to climb out of the cart.
-I also brought his juice and some back up snacks, just in case!
+I also brought his juice and some backup snacks, just in case!

 GOAL 2: Reviewing foods he knows and interacting with some new ones.
-While in the produce section I asked Barclay to point to fruits and vegetables he was familiar with like apple and lemon.
+While in the produce section, I asked Barclay to point to fruits and vegetables he was familiar with, like apple and lemon.
 I let him hold them and smell them.
-Then I showed him some he didn’t know like kiwi and peach.
+Then I showed him some he didn’t know, like kiwi and peach.
 He LOVED it and was so engaged!

 GOAL 4: Interacting with people.
 I’d prompt Barclay to wave and say “hi” to every child and friendly adult we would see.
-Social skills are super important to target for kids on the spectrum.
+Social skills are essential to target for kids on the spectrum.
 Just getting them to notice other people in the community is a great way to hit that goal.

 GOAL 5: Staying engaged with me.
 How could a child NOT stay engaged when all of the above was happening!
-Even at the very end, we reviewed each item as he helped me unload our groceries onto the conveyer.
+Even at the very end, we reviewed each item as he helped me unload our groceries onto the conveyor.
 It was such a great success!

-Do you have any suggestions or comments about things you do with your child to make shopping a learning, engaging and positive experience?
+Do you have any suggestions or comments about things you do with your child to make shopping a learning, engaging, and positive experience?

-Tell me and I forget.
-Teach me and I remember.
-Involve me and I learn. – Benjamin Franklin
+Tell me, and I forget.
+Teach me, and I remember.
+Involve me, and I learn. – Benjamin Franklin